Frequently Asked Questions

 Can I pay for my ticket with a payment plan?

 Yes you can!
-Tixr has an excellent payment plan that allows you to only pay 15% down and equal installments each month after with final payment due March 1st 2023.
+Tixr has an excellent payment plan that allows you to only pay 15% down and equal installments each month after with final payment due June 1st 2024.
 Everyone has access to this plan so take advantage of it!

-Once you get to your check out screen you will find a blue button that says “Use Payment Plan – only $$$ today” under your order summary on the left hand side of your check out screen.
+Once you get to your check out screen you will find a blue button that says “Use Payment Plan – only $$$ today” under your order summary on the left hand side of your checkout screen.

-Here is a helpful link from Tixr
+Here is a helpful link about the Tixr Payment Plans.

 Parking FAQ